rucka/tsconfit2019/slides/slides.md

 ![](assets/legend.jpg)

 ---
-we'll analyse the cost of abstractions under two points of views: performance and manteinability
+we'll analyse the cost of abstractions under two points of view: performance and manteinability

 ^
 [G]